 OHA – Oregon Health Authority posts average hospital charges paid in 2015.
 Select inpatient Payment Report to compare hospitals on costs for appendectomy, chemotherapy, coronary bypass, dialysis, inpatient gallbladder surgery or hernia repair, hip replacement, hysterectomy, angioplasty and more.
 Select Pregnancy report to find maternity costs (about $7700 for normal delivery, $13,279 for uncomplicated c-section and $2200 for newborns).
 When estimating, add in medical inflation.
 Pub.
 July 2017

-Find surgical site infection rates at SC hospitals for colon surgery, hysterectomy (abdominal), hip and knee replacements, and heart bypass (CABG), 2016 data.
+Compare surgical site infection rates at SC hospitals for colon surgery, hysterectomy (abdominal), hip and knee replacements, and heart bypass (CABG), 2017 data.
 Central line infections in hospital ICUs, c. difficile and MRSA also shown; compare hospitals for each type of infection.
-Provided by state Department of Health (DHEC), Sept.
-2017
+Provided by South Carolina state Department of Health (DHEC)

 Compare individual surgeons’ complication rates (risk-adjusted) for Medicare patients having one of 8 types of inpatient surgery: hip or knee replacement, laparoscopic gallbladder removal, cervical (neck) or lumbar spinal fusion (either posterior or anterior technique), and prostate resection or removal.
 Analysis by ProPublica looked at billing records from 2009 to 2013.
 Numbers of cases shown are MEDICARE-ONLY (although the column title omits that point), and require at least 20 cases for a doctor’s rate to be shown.
 Physician’s rate combines his/her Medicare cases at all hospitals.
 Website was somewhat controversial in 2015.
 Tool is easy to use; data have not been updated